AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/templates.md

 >
 >An administrator must configure a template folder in the **Configurations Browser** and apply proper permissions before a template author can create a template in that folder.

-The following points are important to consider before you start:

-* Creating a new template requires collaboration.
+Before you start, it is important to consider that creating a new template requires collaboration.
 For this reason the [Role](#roles) is indicated for each task.
-* Depending on how your instance is configured, it might be useful to be aware that AEM now provides [two basic types of template](/help/sites-authoring/templates.md#editable-and-static-templates).
-This does not impact how you actually [use a template to create a page](#using-a-template-to-create-a-page), but it does impact the type of template you can create and how a page relates to its template.
+This does not impact how you actually [use a template to create a page](#using-a-template-to-create-a-page), but it does impact how a page relates to its template.

 ### Roles {#roles}